kbase/groups/README.md

 The user must be the target of the request (including an administrator of the resource at which the request is targeted) or an administrator of the group at which the request is targeted.

+The `reason` can be no more than 500 Unicode code points.
+Currently, the reason is not exposed by the API, but that may change in the future.

 ## Custom fields